-Even if a commercial accident causes internal damage and road rash injury to a motorcyclist, it may have to be recorded in a trucking company’s record, which can have negative consequences for the carrier, such as business restrictions.
+Even if a commercial accident causes internal damage and road rash injury to a motorcyclist, the trucking company’s record needs to mention it.
+It can have negative consequences for the carrier, such as business restrictions.

 This can eventually save you from becoming a victim of other companies’ similar negligence or irresponsible trucking behaviors.
 Under certain crash conditions, trucking companies are required to report traffic accidents to the DOT:

-Trucking companies are required to report these incidents to the DOT, regardless of who was responsible for the accident.
+Trucking companies may report these incidents to the DOT, regardless of who is responsible for the accident.
 Please note that this rule only applies to traffic accidents.
 It does not apply to accidents or injuries that occur during the loading and unloading of trucks or cargo.

 What Happens If A Truck Company Reports An Accident to DOT?

-DOT calculates millions of accidents and calculates a percentage divided by the carrier’s mileage in the past 12 months.
+The DOT examines millions of accidents and calculates a percentage divided by the carrier’s mileage in the past years.
 DOT also considers drunken-driving accidents, safety violations, and other factors.
 The final number is used to assess the safety of common carriers.

-A pending conditional dissatisfied check leads to a 45-day period during which the company can fix the issue before the evaluation is developed.
+A pending conditional will check the 45-day period during which the company can fix the issue before the evaluation is done.
 The airline has the right to petition for an evaluation if it disagrees.

 Information about DOT-recordable accidents and transporters’ safety assessments are likely to be necessary for truck accident claims.
-A Philadelphia truck accident attorney can use this information to file a lawsuit against the company or the driver.
-Recorded negligence and truck accident records can be helpful as evidence for the carrier during an injury claim.
+A Philadelphia auto accident attorney can use this information to file a lawsuit against the company or the driver.